 Girl Child has always been a fussy eater.
 When Boy Child was a baby, he would eat anything he was given.
 Not so Girl Child.
 Both of them were weaned with baby led weaning (because I’m too lazy to purée).
 Both of them were breastfeed until they were 13 months (because I’m too lazy to sterilise bottles).
 However, while Boy Child went through a picky eater phase as a toddler/preschooler, he has gradually widened the range of foods he eats and will now (aged 8) eat whatever I cook most nights.
 Girl Child is 6 now and her diet is still significantly restricted.
-Despite this, we try to take a relaxed approach to fussy eating, this is why my daughter goes to bed without dinner most nights.
+Despite this, As parents we try to take a relaxed approach to fussy eating, this is why my daughter goes to bed without dinner most nights.

 Did my Weaning Method Create a Fussy Eater?

 As a baby, I offered her a wide range of different foods.
 We did babyled weaning so none of them were purées.
 While she was quite keen on fruit, I’m not honestly sure she has ever consumed a vegetable that wasn’t in a sauce.
 She liked yoghurt, cereal, cheese and would eat some meats.
 She loved bread but wasn’t really interested in other starchy food like potatoes, rice or pasta.
 There didn’t seem to be any particular texture she disliked, and there still isn’t now.

 As she got older, the range of food she would eat got narrower and narrower.
 Meat was soon dropped and starchy foods other than bread wouldn’t be touched.
 In desperation, I tried offering her what we call “crap from the freezer”.
 When Boy Child went through his fussy eater phase, it was all he would eat and never went to bed without dinner.
 I imagined she was going through the same phase.
 She wouldn’t touch it.
 No chips, no potato waffles, no fish fingers, no chicken nuggets, no frozen sausages.